paypal/nemo-view/README.md

 ### Writing a locator file

 The locator JSON file describes elements and the locator strategy used for each one.
-The most common use case is to store all your locator files in the `nemo.props.autoBaseDir` + /locator directory
+The most common use case is to store all your locator files in the `nemoBaseDir` + /locator directory

 #### textBox.json